digital-asset/docs.daml.com/docs/2.9.0/docs/daml-finance/concepts/settlement.rst

 The :ref:`Batch <module-daml-finance-settlement-batch-95573>` and
 :ref:`Instruction <module-daml-finance-settlement-instruction-87187>`
-implementations are designed to allow for the optional setting of a preferred settlement time, without any mechanisms that enforce a specific settlement time.
+implementations are designed to allow the optional setting of a preferred settlement time, without any mechanisms that enforce a specific settlement time.
 This design choice offers several
 advantages:

 - **Settlement Time Flexibility:** The Settler party has the discretion to decide or defer the